macs30123-s23/final-project-drink_more_code_more/README.md

+# Large-Scale Computing Final Project:
+# The Effect of Emotion in Social Media Content on Information Engagement: Reddit Analysis

 ## Research Question

 What is the relationship between emotion (emotion types, valence, and intensity) in social media content and information engagement and how moral convictions moderate the relationship?